zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/introduction-to-managing-inventory.md

 # Introduction to Managing Inventory

-Liferay Commerce provides the tools to manage product inventory for merchants with a single store, to organizations with multiple warehouses and stores.
-Store administrators can use these features to maintain quantities for sales and handle shipments to complete orders.
+Liferay Commerce provides tools for product inventory management that scale from users with a single storefront and warehouse to larger organizations with multiple sales channels and geographically distributed warehouses.

 There are several key features used in managing inventory: Warehouses, Availability Estimates, Low Stock Actions, and the ability to set inventory by warehouse.

 ## Warehouses

 Warehouses represent the physical locations where product inventory is managed and sourced for order fulfillment.
+Products inventory quantities are managed on a per warehouse basis.

 See the [Warehouse Reference Guide](./warehouse-reference-guide.md) and the [Adding a New Warehouse](./adding-a-new-warehouse.md) article for more information about how to manage warehouses.

-Warehouses must be associated for at least one channel.
+In order for a store to accept orders for a product, the related channel must have a warehouse associated with it.
 See the [Introduction to Channels](../creating-and-managing-products/channels/introduction-to-channels.md) article on how channels work.

 ## Availability Estimates